 The Bible says in Psalms 56:5-7, Every day they wrest my words: all their thoughts are against me for evil.
 They gather themselves together, they hide themselves, they mark my steps, when they wait for my soul.
 Shall they escape by iniquity? in thine anger cast down the people, O God.
 If your heart is right with Christ, those who are not will even oppose your words.
 Their thoughts are against you, and so the words that come out of their mind are against you too.
 They are deceitful: they hide themselves.
 They are not straight-forward or honest people.
 Because they are not honest with God about themselves and their sins, they are involved in hiding their true selves from God and from believers.
 They oppose believers and therefore they plan and scheme against believers.
 David said, they wait for my soul.
 That is where persecution comes from.
 We are not going to use their methods: we are going to pray for them.
 We know where their life will end, and it is not good.
-David asks the question inverse seven, Shall they escape by iniquity?
+David asks the question in verse seven, Shall they escape by iniquity?
 Of course, the answer is no. They will not escape unless they turn to Jesus because God is the God of all the earth, and God is holy, and everyone must give account.
 What David prayed at the end of verse seven is exactly what will happen to everyone who rejects Christ: in thine anger cast down the people, O God.

 The Bible says in Psalms 56:8, Thou tellest my wanderings; put thou my tears into thy bottle; are they not in thy book?
 God sees the lives of His children and does not forget.
 The Lord knows.
 That is the symbolism of everything that happens in our lives as being in Gods book.
 The story of our lives as believers is not over.
 Our lives will be fulfilled and finally fully understood at the judgment when the books are opened and we are given understanding to see everything from the perspective of Gods knowledge and Gods plan.
 That is why it says in First Corinthians 13:9-12, For we know in part, and we prophesy in part.
 But when that which is perfect is come, then that which is in part shall be done away.
 When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.
 For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.
 Notice the two words that David uses in Psalms 56:8 to describe his life on this earth: wanderings and tears.
 In a very real sense we are wandering through the world until we reach our final destination: heaven.
-That is we will reach that destination if we know Jesus as Savior.
-The old gospel says, This world is not my home; I am just a-passing through.
+That is, we will reach that destination if we know Jesus as Savior.
+An old gospel says says, This world is not my home; I am just a-passing through.
 Do not live as if your situation in this world is permanent: it is not.
 The world is passing away.
 David said that his life on this earth was made of wanderings and tears.
 The tears can be many for some people who follow Jesus.
 The servant is not greater than his Lord.
 Jesus was called man of sorrows and well-aquainted with grief.
 We are told in the New Testament, Jesus wept.
 Jesus said, In the world you shall have tribulation.
 What are the tears that some have shed?
 How about the tears of losing a friend or a loved-one?
-Hoe about the tears of a parent when something bad happens in the life of one or more of their children?
+How about the tears of a parent when something bad happens in the life of one or more of their children?
 How about the tears when a dream is dashed or broken.
 Yes, there will be tears as we wander through this life.
 We have at least one consolation: there will be no tears in heaven: only joy forever more.
 But also God will not forget one tear that we have shed.
-Jesus said, Jesus said, In the world you shall have tribulation, but be of good cheer: I have overcome the world.
+Jesus said, In the world you shall have tribulation, but be of good cheer: I have overcome the world.

 The Bible says in Psalms 56:9, When I cry unto thee, then shall mine enemies turn back: this I know; for God is for me.
 David knew that his prayers worked.
 David knew that when he prayed to God, things changed.
 His enemies were turned back.
 David also knew that God was for him.
 David said, God is for me.
 Once you believe in Jesus, God is on your side.
 God is not angry with you.
 God is not going to punish you.
 God does not even remember your sins and failures.
 God is on your side.